tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/automate-your-workflow/ghactions-workflow.md

 - Make sure you have a GitHub repository with some Python code to review.
 - Create a `.github/workflows/` directory at the root of your repository.
-- Save the full `YAML` file into a file, e.g., `formatting-testing.yml`.
+- Save the full `yml` file into a file, e.g., `formatting-testing.yml`.
 - Push your changes to the repository.
 GitHub will automatically detect the workflow and run it based on the specified events.

 {{% tip %}}